beatrice8192/2020s-study-notes-of-linguistics/english-german-french-spanish/02_grammar_of_articles_and_pronouns.md

 | Third Person, Plural      | they      | them      | their                 | theirs                    | themselves    |

 * Demonstrative: this, these, that, those
-* Relative
+* Interrogative / Relative: who, whom, whose, what, which
 * Indefinite:
     * one, one's, oneself
     * things: something, anything, nothing
     * people: someone, anyone, no one
     * people: somebody, anybody, nobody
-* Interrogative: who, whom, whose, what, which

 ### German Articles And Pronouns

+In this summary, ~strikethrough~ is used if Neuter is the same as Masculine, or Plural is the same as Feminine.

 |               | Example                                           |
 | --            | --                                                |